 Premises and technology developments support a culture of learning and education for both staff and patients.

-Clinical computer systems are interoperable, facilitating communication and information sharing between service interfaces.
+Clinical computer systems are interoperable, facilitating communication and information sharing between all parts of the health and care system.

 Creative and innovative digital solutions which support and empower people to manage their own health are embedded.